simonmichael/hledger/README.md

 [![](https://repology.org/badge/version-for-repo/stackage_lts/hledger.svg)](https://repology.org/metapackage/hledger)
 [![github issues](https://img.shields.io/github/issues/simonmichael/hledger.svg)](http://bugs.hledger.org)

 Welcome!
-This a brief intro to hledger.
+This is a brief intro to hledger.
 For a more detailed version, see the home page: **<https://hledger.org>**

 hledger is lightweight, cross platform, multi-currency, double-entry accounting software.
 It lets you track money, investments, cryptocurrencies, invoices, time, inventory and more,